 (Reproduced with the kind permission of David Whitehead C.Eng MIEE)

 We have no detailed drawings of this unit other than the related sense pulse amplifying cabinet containing 33 off type 807 thermionic valves, which was mounted on top of the BTM Bombe.
 We have little detailed information about the much more complex GPO designed and produced unit but we do have fragments of information kindly supplied to BP by GCHQ together with other related information recorded by ex GPO engineers.
-It is our hope that all this information will be brought together in one place sometime in the near future, so that further research can be carried out.
+It is our hope that all this information will be brought together in one place sometime in the near future so that further research can be carried out.

 BTM 4 WHEEL (High Speed Keen) BOMBE or FOURTH WHEEL (POWERED) “ATTACHMENT”

 Photographs have been tracked down recently but prior to that one of the RAF engineers had produced a sketch, which has turned out to be very accurate, and this is confirmed in three photographs.
 Prior to the photos arriving, we had already located in the drawings some very heavy vertical and horizontal shafts.
-From these, we had been able to determine the spacing of the 4 x 9 very fast fourth drums.
+From there, we had been able to determine the spacing of the 4 x 9 very fast fourth drums.
 Further research, which continues in December 2017, shows that the very fast drums were driven by two motors.
-The right hand end of this machine is deeper than the original at around 30″.
+The right-hand end of this machine is deeper than the original at around 30″.
 With all the additions, the BTM 4 wheel machine looks rather untidy.
 We have yet to establish if there is any direct mechanical connection and it is thought that the very fast drums may have run only ‘semi-synchronised’ with the rest of the machine.
 This presents us with a similar problem to that found on the COBRA machine and demands more investigation.

 HIGH SPEED [4 WHEEL]

-These were speeded up versions of the basic machine BTM machines with the 36 very fast wheel added at the right hand end.
+These were speeded up versions of the basic machine BTM machines with the 36 very fast wheel added at the right-hand end.
 One version, see below, used large thermionic valves in the sense pulse generation circuits.
 We understand that this not only lowered the impedance of the pulse generation circuit but also eliminated the poor waveforms which the mechanical circuit breakers produced when their contacts ‘bounced’.

 BTM VALVE CABINET